verpuchinskiy/appletv_sql_project/README.md

 **Objective:** Analyze the content catalog for a specific year to understand the availability of older movies on Apple TV+.

-### 4. Find the top 5 countries with the most content on Apple TV
+### 4. Find the top 5 countries with the most content on Apple TV.

 ```sql
 SELECT